 The principle of an unwinding cradle is that the roll is placed in a cradle consisting of several driven rollers so that the roll can be rotated and the tail end positioned at a sewing machine or the like.
-The driven rollers are synchronised with the following drive roller for exact tension control.
+The driven rollers are synchronized with the following drive roller for exact tension control.
 An unwinding cradle is most suitable for compressed / tightly wound rolls.

 Lifting arm unwinder